RechieKho/ds/Style.md

 Rules for function implementation:
 1. The function name and the prefix is separated with an underscore.
-2. The normal function's name (not static functions) must have shortened current filename as its prefix.
+2. The normal function's name (not static functions) must have shortened ([checkout](#shorten-a-name) how to shorten a name)current filename as its prefix.
-**HOW TO SHORTEN A NAME**: Remove all the vowels, pick first two letter of each word, then make it all capitalized.
-(For an example: `HashTable` -> `HSTB`).
 3. Static functions takes `T` as its prefix.
 4. Static functions must come before normal functions.
 5. The function's name is in `cammelCase`.